jonasdk/8-Ways-To-Improve-Your-Grunt-Setup/article/draft_1.md

 ## 8: Understand what each task does

-The biggest criticism of Grunt is that its slow.
-While Grunt does have some sub-optimal design decisions in it (which are being addressed in Grunt v1.0), a Grunt setup overloaded with tasks is obviously going to run slowly.
+The biggest criticism of Grunt is that it's slow.
+While Grunt does contain some sub-optimal design decisions (which are being actively addressed for the upcoming Grunt v1.0 release), a Grunt setup overloaded with tasks is obviously going to run slowly.

-For a project I recently worked on, we added a 90Kb data file for D3.js to compile into a map.
-This caused our grunt build to take over 2 minutes to render a concatenated JS file via [grunt-contrib-requirejs](https://github.com/gruntjs/grunt-contrib-requirejs) - not a great time to wait between saves.
+As an example, we recently worked on a project where we had added a 90Kb data file for D3.js (a popular data visualisation tool) to compile into an interactive map.
+This data file caused our grunt build to take over 2 minutes to render a concatenated JS file via [grunt-contrib-requirejs](https://github.com/gruntjs/grunt-contrib-requirejs) - not a great experience being forced to wait that long between saves.
 The build took this long because [grunt-contrib-requirejs] was creating a JS sourcemap for the concatenated file, a fruitless task for a data file with thousands of points.
-Blacklisting the data file brought the build back down to a few seconds.
+Blacklisting the data file brought the build back down to just a few seconds.

+Hopefully this example demonstrates that although this last tip seems too simple to bother mentioning; we notice this happening more often than not.
+We're so focused on the immediate problem we're trying to solve that we don't "see the woods for the trees" and so simple optimisations can have a massive performance improvement.

 ## Conclusion